gardnerdev/data_mining/README.md

 #### Lift
+Lift provides the information if a rule: "if x is bought, how often is y bought" is random or not.
+If Lift > 1, both occurances are dependent.
+Only for Lift greater 1 a potential useful rule can be found.

 Lift parameter shows how much the confidence of a rule is greater than confidence calculated based on probability of occurrence of consequent of that rule in DB